knapii-developments/javascript/JSFundamentals/objectToCSV/objectToCSV.md

 # Object to CSV

 Challenge: Write a JavaScript program to convert an array of objects to a comma-separated values (CSV) string that contains only the columns specified.
+Check out the code [here](https://github.com/knapii-developments/javascript/blob/master/JSFundamentals/objectToCSV/json_to_CSV)

 ## Solution